-We're about four or five months out from the iPhone 12's launch, but the perpetual smartphone rumor mill is already churning out leaks and rumors surrounding next year's iPhone 13.
+We're only weeks out from the iPhone 12's launch, but the perpetual smartphone rumor mill is already churning out leaks and rumors surrounding next year's iPhone 13.

 Of course, given the iterative nature of this industry, it's difficult to forecast Apple's trajectory two generations in advance when we don't know precisely everything about the iPhone 12.
-For as much as we've heard, with several months to go, certain aspects like pricing and software features can change in the final moments leading up to release.
+For as much as we've heard, with more than a month still to go, certain aspects like pricing and software features can change in the final moments leading up to release.

 - The best iPhones you can buy today

 - iPhone SE 2020 review: The new king of cheap phones

 - Plus: iPhone 12 display leak shows the Samsung Galaxy Note 20 Ultra has it beat

 All that is to say, it's extremely early days to discuss iPhone 13 rumors, and so that classic warning of taking everything you see or hear with a grain of salt is one to heed.
 That said, some of these rumblings clue us into fascinating design decisions that could inform not only future iPhones, but also send ripples through the smartphone industry as we know it.